SergeyNowitzki/OtusNetDesign/README.md

 ## Underlay.
 OSPF

-<p>To achive full reachability between all network devices we are going to use IGP protocol OSPF.</p>
-<p>We will follow the best practice reccomendations to be on the safe site:<p/>
+To achive full reachability between all network devices we are going to use IGP protocol OSPF We will follow the best practice reccomendations to be on the safe site:
 <ul>
 <li align="left">ip unnumbered for p-2-p between Spine and Leaf switches if devices support (in our case)</li>
 <li align="left">p-2-p connection between Spine and Leaf switches with /31 mask</li>